 Blue Cross Blue Shield of Massachusetts Foundation

-Blue Cross Blue Shield of Massachusetts Foundation’s mission is to help make health care accessible to all populations in the state of Massachusetts.
+The mission of the Blue Cross Blue Shield of Massachusetts Foundation is to help make health care accessible to all populations in the state of Massachusetts.
 The Foundation is based in Boston, was founded in 2001, and became a private foundation in 2006.
 The Foundation is supported by Blue Cross Blue Shield of Massachusetts.

 Regions: The Foundation focuses funding on areas where Blue Cross Blue Shield of Massachusetts operates.
 Though most funding is directed towards Boston, the Foundation also supports projects in rural and partially rural counties like Franklin and Berkshire.